 Note: This blog post is from 2011.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.I wanted to pass along this little surprise I had today.
+And I may revise the content as necessary.I wanted to pass along this little surprise I had today.
 You may, like me, have some apps on your iphone that ARE NOT BEING updated!
 In other words, though you may frequently check the itunes app store app for updates and receive many for some apps, you may be getting NONE for others.

 This was happening to me until today.
 Here's how I found out and what I did about it.
 Hope it may help others.
 (Maybe this is old news to some, but it was a surprise for me and a classic bad news/good news situation.)

 Since posting this entry, I've learned an explanation for what I was observing (thanks to Dan Switzer and others sharing their comments below to understand it).
 It was a case of "new" versions of the apps being created which meant that the "old" version i had was no longer being updated, and I had simply missed news of the new app.
 Hope that may help someone.
 I leave the rest of the blog entry below in case the details may interest anyone.

 How I found out

 So I have a couple of iphone apps I use all the time which until today, I was annoyed that seemingly obvious annoyances/limitations were not being resolved by updates.
 Was no one else annoyed by these?
 Really?
 Or was the developer perhaps being lazy?
 I lived with them.
 Hey, most of the apps are free or cheap.

 But then today I got an email from one vendor highlighting new app features to consider in a recent update, and I noticed that they referred to enhancements to one of the very features I wanted, but they wrote as if it was a "long-standing" feature.
 How could I have never seen it then?

 So I wondered if perhaps somehow I was NOT getting word of updates.